Changissnz/nu_merchant_principal/README.md

 processes with Agent C, thinks that Agent T has "outserved its purpose" to it.
-Its judgment may be derived from the temporal accounting of poor yield belonging to Agent T, through the branches, fruits and leaves cut.
+Its judgment may be derived from the temporal accounting of poor yield belonging to Agent T, through the branches, fruits, and leaves cut.
 Perhaps Agent B has determined that there is a better alternative to Agent T, such as another replacement tree or no tree whatsoever.